-This 15 day private–guided tour focuses on the north of the country with rugged and remote landscapes, frontier towns, and a river bordering Angola where the arid region meets lush vegetation.
+This 15 day private–guided tour focuses on the north of Namibia with rugged and remote landscapes, frontier towns, and a river bordering Angola where the arid region meets lush vegetation.
 Journey across to the Caprivi, take in a mokoro excursion, explore the wildlife haven of Etosha and combine it with cultures to give you an insight into local life.
 This is a mid–range accommodated tour and can be adapted to suit your requirements and tailored to suit a family

 Damaraland and dramatic landscapes; Opuwo & Kunene for Himba people and where the desert meets the river overlooking Angola rich in birdlife along with Epupa Falls; Ovamboland and cultural interaction; West Caprivi and game viewing; Etosha National Park – Namibia’s premier game viewing park; Waterberg Plateau